-The first time she spoke in public about her life was August 2, 2018, at a service for Europe's murdered Romanis at the memorial in Berlin: "I spoke only for my own people."
-She was pleased to see so many young people there: "Young people were never told.
-It wasn't taught at school."
+The first time she spoke in public about her life was August 2, 2018, at a service for murdered Roma at the memorial in Berlin: "I spoke only for my own people."
+She was pleased to see so many young people there.
+"Young people were never told," she said.
+"It wasn't taught at school."

-Remembering is not easy, she says: "I often have the urge to cry but I don't show it.
+Remembering is not easy, Schmidt said: "I often have the urge to cry but I don't show it.
 I swallow my feelings."
-But the memories torment her: "When I dream, I dream that I am back in Auschwitz."
+But the memories torment her.
+"When I dream," she said, "I dream that I am back in Auschwitz."

 Gretel's life ended when she was four years and three months old.
 Murdered on August 2, 1944, in the gas chambers of Auschwitz-Birkenau, just like Zilli's parents, her sister Guki and her six children, when the Nazi SS paramilitaries decided to liquidate so-called gypsy families.
 On this night alone, the SS murdered about 4,300 screaming and crying people.
 It was one of the darkest episodes in the Romani genocide, known as the Porajmos.

 Like other young concentration camp inmates deemed "fit to work," the 20-year-old was moved to a different camp before that night of murder.
 Her father wanted to protect Gretel and kept the girl close.
 When her young mother tried to run toward her family, SS doctor Josef Mengele slapped her and forced her back into the wagon.
 "He saved my life but did me no favor in the process."
 In the concentration camp at Ravensbrück, she was told what had been done to her family.
 She collapsed, screaming.

 'A happy family'